RaymondBrien/taskbloomer/TESTING.md

 - (or) **Result**: "The feature did not respond to A, B, or C."
 - **Fix**: "I did Z to the code because something was missing."

-Use the table below as a basic start, and expand on it using the logic above.
+Use the table below as a basic start, and expand on it using the logic above. -->

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 Defensive programming was manually tested with the below user acceptance testing: